How a commanditaire vennootschap (limited partnership, CV) works

 Staff

 A limited partnership can hire staff.
-The cv is then the employer and must pay social contributions and payroll taxes for the employees.
+The CV is the employer and must pay social contributions and payroll taxes for the employees.
 Are you hiring staff for the first time?
 If so, you must register as an employer with the Netherlands Tax Administration (Belastingdienst).
-You must also report this to KVK.

 Changing or ending a CV

 You can change the legal form of your company.
-For example, you can convert a cv into a private limited company (bv) or continue as a sole proprietorship.
-There are several reasons to change your legal form:
+For example, you can convert a CV into a BV (private limited company) or continue as an eenmanszaak (sole proprietorship).

 You might even want to end the business altogether at some point.
-When you end a cv, you must first dissolve it and then deregister from the KVK Business Register.
+When you end a CV, you must first dissolve it and then deregister from the KVK Business Register.
 You must also settle with the Tax Administration.
 Are there things on your balance sheet worth more than the book value?
 Or do you sell the business for a higher value than is shown in the books?
 Then you have to pay tax on the discontinuation profit.
-Read more about what you need to do when you out when you end your limited partnership.
+Read more about what you need to do when you out when you end your.

-Are you unsure about choosing between a cv and a bv?
+Are you unsure about choosing between a CV and a BV?
 Then list the differences and decide what is important to you and your potential business partner(s).
-This comparison between a sole proprietorship and a private limited company (bv) is a useful tool.
-When choosing between a cv and a bv, the structure in which you pay the least tax is usually the deciding factor.
-A cv is more attractive if you expect your profits to be low A bv is often only favourable when profits are greater than around €100,000 per managing partner.
+This comparison between an eenmanszaak and a BV is a useful tool.
+When choosing between a CV and a BV, the structure in which you pay the least tax is usually the deciding factor.
+A CV is more attractive if you expect your profits to be low.
+A BV is often only favourable when profits are circa €100,000 or more per managing partner.

 See also the decision tool for choosing a legal structure that suits your company.